damienmortini/dgui/README.md

 # dnod

-Node based GUI acting as a bridge to share data between any app using Web Sockets.
+Node Editor acting as a bridge to share data between any app using Web Sockets.

 Goals: